eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-linux.md

 `crymore` is a executable binary, which calls `crymore.py <encryption-key>` which then looks for any files with the extension `.important` in the root directory (`/`) and encrypts them.
-`flag.important.CyrMoreQQ` is the flag that we need to decrypt somehow, by exploiting whatever weakness the crymore has.
+`flag.important.CyrMoreQQ` is the flag that we need to decrypt somehow, by exploiting whatever weakness crymore has.

 `crymore.py` looks like this
 ```python